blogs.sanpreetsingh.com

 • Focus on comfort, connection, and choice

 A relationship can still matter deeply and yet feel emotionally heavy in moments that once felt warm.
 That is what makes this issue so confusing.
 From the outside, the relationship may look stable.
 Inside, one person may feel pressured, cornered, guilty, or emotionally distant, while the other may feel rejected, hurt, or misunderstood.
-Over time, that gap can grow into a larger pattern of intimacy issues in relationship, emotional withdrawal, and quiet resentment.

-Why This Topic Matters More Than People Think
+Why This Matters More Than People Think

 When people hear about intimacy problems, they often assume the issue must be attraction, routine, or fading chemistry.
 But that is only part of the story.
-In many relationships, intimacy starts feeling pressurised because the emotional environment around it has changed.
+In many relationships, intimacy starts feeling pressured because the emotional environment around it has changed.

 Sometimes affection no longer feels free.
 It starts feeling expected.